 TFC was measured using modified method from Chang et al. [15].
-The absorbance was read at wavelength 415 nm.
+The absorbance was read at wavelength of 415 nm.
 Analysis was done in triplicate for each extract.
 The TFC was exposed as a percentage of total quercetin equivalent per 100 g extract (g QE/100 g).
 Determination of TPC was adapted from Pourmorad et al. [16] using Folin–Ciocalteu reagent.
-The absorbance was measured at wavelength 765 nm.
+The absorbance was measured at the wavelength of 765 nm.
 TPC was reported as a percentage of total gallic acid equivalent per 100 g extract (g GAE/100 g).
 Evaluation of TCC was performed using the method from Thaipong et al. [17] with minor modification.
 Each extract was diluted in acetone.
 The absorbance was read at wavelength 470 nm.
 The TCC was demonstrated as a percentage of total beta-carotene equivalent per 100 g extract (g BE/100 g).

 Statistical analysis